 Fujitsu has announced three SPC-1 v3 storage benchmarks.
 These test a storage array with a single business critical-type workload and support deduplication and compression:

-Coincidentally, Chinese supplier TTA also announced an SPC-1 benchmark result today and we have included it in the table above.
+Coincidentally, Korean supplier Gluesys also announced an SPC-1 benchmark result today and we have included it in the table above.

 You can check out the results here.